tranhelen/tranhelen/_posts/2019-07-15-trustinremoteteams.md

 > the meta-analysis showed significantly stronger correlations between team trust and team performance in virtual as compared to face-to-face teams

-In short: I want to keep the team taking the risks generally associated with higher performance.
-This is impacted by trust levels and team trust is _especially_ important on remote teams.
+In short: Trust levels are specifically _more_ important on remote teams and impact their ability to perform at higher levels.

 ### Carefully Placed Water Coolers

 There's a couple of ways our team is trying and/or has brainstormed to help replace the lack of IRL water coolers.
-We take these for granted in the face-to-face world and it's far too easy to simply forget things (or people!) exist when they're not in front of you.
+We take these for granted in the face-to-face world and it's far too easy to simply forget people exist when they're not in front of you.

 - **Weekend updates** - Every Monday we all get together and recap our weekends.
 People tend to be pretty happy when recalling a good memory and most weekends are pretty awesome because they're weekends<span class="cite"><a href="#note-2" name="back-2">2</a></span>
 - **Lightning talks** - Every Monday, the team leader<span class="cite"><a href="#note-3" name="back-3">3</a></span> does a five minute talk about something they've learned or are interested in